Volkswagen sales down 23% in Jan-March, March alone off 37.6%

-FRANKFURT (Reuters) - Volkswagen Group (VOWG_p.DE) on Friday said sales of its cars dropped by 23% on the year to 2 million cars in the January to March period.
+FRANKFURT, April 17 (Reuters) - Volkswagen Group on Friday said sales of its cars dropped by 23% on the year to 2 million cars in the January to March period.

 In March alone, deliveries were down 37.6% overall at 623,000 vehicles, the figures showed, reflecting the coronavirus crisis which triggered plant closures and falls in sales as consumers were tied up at home in lockdown measures across the world.